Lagoped opts for regenerated nylon

 Nylon, an alternative to silk

-Nylon, also known as polyamide, is a synthetic fiber derived from petrochemicals , introduced to the market in the 1930s as an alternative to silk.
-Asia-Pacific countries dominate the global polyamide production, while Europe also plays a notable role in this market.
-In 2013, the continent produced around 1.9 tonnes of polyamides, representing almost 25% of global production.
+Nylon, also known as polyamide, is a synthetic fiber derived from petrochemicals, introduced to the market in the 1930s as an alternative to silk.
+Asia-Pacific countries dominate global polyamide production, while Europe also plays a notable role in this market.
+In 2013, the continent produced about 1.9 million tons of polyamides, representing nearly 25% of global production.

-A highly appreciated material in the sports textile industry
+A highly valued material in the sports textile industry

 Nylon fibers are obtained from polymers, generating a solidification reaction before being stretched and washed to obtain fine and strong filaments.
-Nylon can be used alone or mixed with other synthetic or natural fibers, providing a variety of applications in the textile industry, including the manufacture of sportswear combined with a percentage of elastane for greater elasticity.
+Nylon can be used alone or blended with other synthetic or natural fibers, offering a variety of applications in the textile industry, especially in the manufacture of sportswear combined with a percentage of elastane for better elasticity.

 recycled nylon